tuttlem/tuttlem.github.io/_posts/2024-11-18-actor-pattern-in-rust.md

 # Libraries

+As a basic example for comparison, we'll create an actor that handles one message "Ping".

 ## Actix

 [Actix](https://actix.rs/) is the most popular and mature actor framework in Rust.
 Built on top of `tokio`, it offers